 - to include a youth delegate in the official EU delegation to UNFCCC COP meetings as well as in the delegation of the EESC, which holds observer status at such events;

 In December 2021, in its dedicated opinion the EESC welcomed the proposal to designate 2022 the European Year of Youth.
 The Committee established a Coordination Group for the European Year of Youth in order to ensure the representation and visibility of this initiative within the EESC and to coordinate the ongoing youth-related initiatives.
-The Coordination Group received a mandate to strengthen cooperation with youth organisations and young people during and beyond the European Year of Youth and to cooperate with the other EU institutions and civil society organisations to ensure better cross-cutting integration of young people in their everyday activities.
+The Coordination Group received the mandate to strengthen cooperation with youth organisations and young people during and beyond the European Year of Youth and to cooperate with the other EU institutions and civil society organisations to ensure better cross-cutting integration of young people in their everyday activities.

-The EESC also runs the youth event Your Europe, Your Say!
+Finally, the EESC also runs the youth event Your Europe, Your Say!
 (YEYS).
 Since 2010, the EESC's flagship communication event brings together 16- to 18-year-old pupils and their teachers from all EU Member States and candidate countries to connect with the European Union.
 Every year, more than 100 students come to Brussels for two days and work together to draft recommendations which are presented to the other EU institutions at the highest level.
 These recommendations contain their ideas, proposals and hopes for their future as European citizens.

 Follow our activities and take part in the debate!